prakashphiroda314/pinetwork-blog/README.md

-# Prakash Knowledge Hub
+# Pi Network Knowledge Hub

 A premium, fully responsive personal knowledge platform built with HTML5, Tailwind CSS, and Vanilla JavaScript.
 Styled as a professional editorial publication in the vein of Medium, Hashnode, and Stripe — with a distinctive purple and gold brand identity.

 ## About

-Prakash Knowledge Hub is a static content platform by **Prakash Choudhary** — AI Educator, Digital Builder, and Web3 Advocate.
+Pi network Knowledge Hub is a static content platform by **Pi Community** — AI Educator, Digital Builder, and Web3 Advocate.
 The platform covers eight knowledge domains:

-- 🤖 Artificial Intelligence
 - π Pi Network
-- ⛓️ Web3 & Blockchain
-- 📊 Data Analytics
-- ✨ Personal Branding
-- 🚀 Digital Growth
-- 🎓 Education
-- 🌾 Agri-Tech

 ## Key Features